APNIC-Labs/draft-kskroll-sentinel/README.md

       "kskroll-sentinel-not-ta" queries and SERVFAIL for the invalidly signed name queries.

-Huston, et al.          Expires September 1, 2018               [Page 8]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

    Vleg:  A DNSSEC-Validating resolver that does not implement this
-      mechanism will respond with an A or AAAA RRset response for "kskroll-sentinel-is-ta", an A record response for "kskroll- sentinel-not-ta" and SERVFAIL for the invalid name.
+      mechanism will respond with an A or AAAA RRset response for "kskroll-sentinel-is-ta", an A or AAAA RRset response for "kskroll-sentinel-not-ta" and SERVFAIL for the invalid name.

    nonV:  A non-DNSSEC-Validating resolver will respond with an A or
-      AAAA record response for "kskroll-sentinel-is-ta", an A record response for "kskroll-sentinel-not-ta" and an A record response for the invalid name.
+      AAAA record response for "kskroll-sentinel-is-ta", an A record response for "kskroll-sentinel-not-ta" and an A or AAAA RRset response for the invalid name.

    Given the clear delineation amongst these three cases, if a client directs these three queries to a simple resolver, the variation in